Dynamic-Capital/Dynamic-Capital/docs/codex_mcp_multi_agent_workflow.md

     asyncio.run(main())
 ```

-Execute the workflow:
+Run the workflow:

 ```bash
 python codex_mcp.py
 ```

-Codex will interpret the designer’s brief, create `index.html`, and write the complete browser game.
-Open the file in your browser to play the generated result.
+Codex reads the designer’s brief, writes `index.html`, and produces a playable game.
+Because the MCP server stays active for the entire session, you can execute the script repeatedly without paying for fresh Codex start-ups each time.

-## Expand to a multi-agent workflow
+## 4. Grow into a multi-agent pipeline

-To scale into an auditable pipeline, add a project manager and specialized agents with scoped deliverables.
-Create `multi_agent_workflow.py` with the following code:
+For a production-style workflow, create `multi_agent_workflow.py`.
+This script layers on a project manager and scoped specialist agents.
+The shared MCP server optimizes back-to-back hand-offs by eliminating reconnect overhead.

 ```python
 import asyncio